business.com receives compensation from some of the companies listed on this page. Advertising Disclosure

 It could inspire social media shares.

-Many customers like showing off not just their new products, but the cool packaging those products come in.
+Many customers like showing off their new products and their cool packaging.
 If potential consumers can’t window-shop your online-only products in physical stores, social media sharing may be the only way they learn of your eye-catching offerings.
-The more your packaging stands out, the more likely the purchaser will consider it Instagram-worthy, leading to word-of-mouth marketing.
+If your packaging stands out, it is more likely the purchaser will consider it Instagram-worthy, leading to word-of-mouth marketing.

 It’s a way to keep up with the times.